5 Steps for Managing Employee Attrition

 What is Employee Attrition?

 Attrition is the process of slowly losing employees.
 Unlike mass layoffs, employee attrition happens gradually and over time.
 Every year businesses can expect to lose around 6% of their workforce.
+As employees retire, this predictable decline in workforce numbers should be managed proactively to maintain institutional knowledge within the company.
 While this isn’t always preventable, businesses should know their employee attrition rate and look for ways to improve employee satisfaction.
 This will help you retain top talent and keep your team engaged and happy.

 However, only some employee attrition is necessarily good.
 There are many instances when you may lose your staff because of business restructuring, promotions, or title changes, which is never bad!
 However, if you see a significant decline in employment, it could be linked to a bigger problem a company is facing.
 These challenges should be addressed accordingly to ensure top talent doesn’t start looking for new opportunities.